GoogleCloudPlatform/cloud-data-quality/USERMANUAL.md

 ## Tutorials

-> Note: This test originates from the Usage Guide from README

-### Overview

 CloudDQ is a Command-Line Interface (CLI) application.
 It takes as input YAML Data Quality configurations, generates and executes SQL code in BigQuery using provided connection configurations, and writes the resulting Data Quality summary statistics to a BigQuery table of your choice.

 #### System Requirements